RHesketh/documentation-bot/Readme.md

 `script/start`

 The bot will automatically join your Slack team and sit waiting for commands.
-The bot will repond when sent a Direct Message, but if you `/invite` it to a channel then it will also respond to its own username.
+The bot will respond when sent a Direct Message, but if you `/invite` it to a channel then it will also respond to its own username.

 **Note:** To start the bot you must provide a Slack API token.
 This can be done through the SLACK_API_TOKEN environment variable, e.g.